hetznercloud/cli/docs/tutorials/setup-hcloud-cli.md

 ---

 > [!WARNING]
-> Debian-based distributions (using apt) provide outdated versions of the hcloud CLI.
+> Some third-party package repositories may provide outdated versions of the hcloud CLI.
 > Please consider one of the other installation methods.

 ## 2. (Optional) Setup auto-completion